Jeffiano/color-hinter/posts/understanding-rgb-foundation-digital-color-grading.md

 The three primary colors of light are **Red, Green, and Blue**.
 These three colors cannot be decomposed further and can be combined to create all other colors, which is why they're called "primary colors."

-It's important to understand that RGB isn't an optical property of light itself, but rather determined by the physiological characteristics of the human eye.
+It's important to understand that RGB isn't an optical property of light itself, but is rather determined by the physiological characteristics of the human eye.
 If you're curious about why red, green, and blue are the primary colors of light, I encourage you to explore the science behind human vision.
 For photography purposes, we simply need to know that these three colors can be mixed to create virtually any other color.

 ### How Your Display Actually Works